Kiaazad/0GUI/README.md

 0GUI is a simplified version of Ren'Py interface for GUI designers.
-The major diferences between 0GUI and the default Ren'py GUI generated with new games are:
+The major differences between 0GUI and the default Ren'py GUI generated with new games are:

 - The screens are broken into files for faster access.
 - The interface is animated.